adobe/react-spectrum/rfcs/2023-react-aria-components.md

 ## Detailed Design

 At a high level, React Aria Components is a library of unstyled components implementing ARIA patterns.
 It is implemented as a thin layer on top of our existing React Aria hooks.
-The components provide a default DOM structure and styling API, and abstract away the glue code necessary to connect all of the necessary hooks together.
+The components provide a default DOM structure and styling API, and abstract away the glue code necessary to connect the hooks together.
 The hooks will also continue to be maintained and documented as a first-class API in addition to the new component API.

 The components and hooks also work together, allowing them to be mixed and matched depending on the level of customization required.
 We would recommend that developers start with the component API by default, and only drop down to hooks when they need additional customization options.
 This strategy offers the best of both worlds, where simple things are easy, and complex things are possible.